opendocsg/slw-judgments-backfill/2018_SGHC_219/report.md

 **18.** —(2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

 Under s 18(2) of the MDA, an accused is presumed to know the nature of drugs in his possession.
-In this regard, the Court of Appeal has stated in _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633 at [37]:
+In this regard, the Court of Appeal has stated in _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span> at [37]:

  ...
 The court assesses the accused’s evidence as to his subjective knowledge by comparing it with what an ordinary, reasonable person would have known or done if placed in the same situation that the accused was in.
 If such an ordinary, reasonable person would surely have known or taken steps to establish the nature of the drug in question, the accused would have to adduce evidence to persuade the court that nevertheless he, for reasons special to himself or to his situation, did not have such knowledge or did not take such steps.
 It would then be for the court to assess the credibility of the accused’s account on a balance of probabilities.